 Can I plug the oven into a regular socket?

-Only if that socket is on a dedicated line with at least 2.5 mm² cable and a 16A breaker.
-If other appliances share the circuit — no, a separate line is needed.
+Yes, but only if that socket is on a dedicated line with at least 2.5 mm² cable and a 16A breaker.
+If the circuit is shared with other appliances — no, a separate line is required.

 Is earthing required?

-Absolutely.
-An oven is a high-power appliance with a metal body.
-Without earthing, a fault could make the casing live.
+Yes, absolutely.
+An oven is a high-load appliance with a metal body.
+Without earthing, a fault can make the casing live.

 What cable is needed?

 For ovens up to 3.5 kW — NYM or YDY 3×2.5 mm².
 For higher wattage — 3×4 mm².
-The technician selects the exact size based on the appliance rating.
+The technician chooses the exact size according to the appliance rating.

 Can the oven and induction hob share one circuit?

-No. An induction hob draws 7–8 kW, an oven up to 3.5 kW.
+No. An induction hob draws 7–8 kW, while an oven uses up to 3.5 kW.
 Each appliance needs its own line and breaker.

 How long does the connection take?

-If the line is ready — 30–40 minutes.
-If a cable needs running from the panel — 2–4 hours depending on route length and wall type.
+If the line is already there — 30–40 minutes.
+If a cable has to be run from the panel — 2–4 hours depending on the route length and wall type.

 What’s included in the price?

-Labour, fixings, travel within Warsaw.
+Labour, fixings, and travel within Warsaw.
 Cable, breakers, and sockets are charged separately.

 Do you work in older buildings without earthing?

-Yes, but we recommend fitting an RCD (residual current device) in such cases — it protects against electric shock.
+Yes, but in that case we advise fitting an RCD (residual current device) — it gives protection against electric shock.

 Who does the work

-Oven connections are carried out by technicians with hands-on electrical installation experience.
-We cover all of Warsaw and nearby suburbs.
+Oven connections are done by technicians with real hands-on electrical installation experience.
+We work across all of Warsaw and the nearby suburbs.
 Minimum order — from 200 zl.
-Call or message us — we’ll assess the job from photos and quote a price before the visit.
+Call or send a message — we’ll look at the photos, assess the scope, and give you a price before the visit.